podnov/wire-cucumber/README.md

 	And the response body should be "Something Called Hello World"
 	# provided by wire-cucumber
-	And I want to verify interactions with the wire mock named "get-hello-world" And that mock should have been invoked 1 time
-	And my request is verified
+	And I want to verify interactions with the wire mock named "get-hello-world" And that wire mock should have been invoked 1 time And my request is verified
 ```